RobinHYuan/ELEC291-LAB6/README.md

 ### Introduction:

-In this lab, we will be using the PIC32MX170F256B-50I/SP microcontroller, LM335 temperature sensor and DHT11 temperature and humidity sensor to meausre current temperature and humidity.
-The temperature data will be trasmitted from the MCU to a computer to plot a strip chart in real time via serial port using python.
+In this lab, we will be using the PIC32MX170F256B-50I/SP microcontroller, the LM335 temperature sensor, and the DHT11 temperature/humidity sensor to measure real-time temperature and humidity.
+The temperature data will be trasmitted from the MCU to a computer to plot a strip chart in real-time via a serial port using Python.

 ### Team Member:
 Jerry Shao, 84982321 \